H. W. “Buzz” Bernard is a best-selling, award-winning novelist.

 Buzz’s fourth novel and third in his “weather trilogy,” BLIZZARD (“A terrific book”—novelist Deborah Smith) was released in February 2015.
 It led to his nomination for a 2016 Georgia Author of the Year award.

 CASCADIA (“heart pounding”–Reed Farrel Coleman, NYT best-selling author WHERE IT HURTS) was released in July 2016, and won the 2018 EPIC eBook Award in the suspense/thriller category—Buzz’s third “Eppie.”

 Buzz’s next novel, WHEN HEROES FLEW (“vivid, unforgettable”–P. T. Deutermann, author of award-winning PACIFIC GLORY), was released in April 2020 and marked a switch for Buzz to historical fiction.
 WHEN HEROES FLEW was awarded a gold medal by the Military Writers Society of America.

 WHEN HEROES FLEW: THE SHANGRI-LA RAIDERS (“well researched and well told”–Mark Sullivan, USA Today bestselling author of THE LAST GREEN VALLEY), the second in the When Heroes Flew series, was released in July 2021.

-WHEN HEROES FLEW: THE ROOF OF THE WORLD (“stark detail and white-knuckle authenticity”–Tom Young, author of RED BURNING SKY), the third in the series, will be published in June 2022.
+WHEN HEROES FLEW: THE ROOF OF THE WORLD (“stark detail and white-knuckle authenticity”–Tom Young, author of RED BURNING SKY), the third in the series, will be published on May 24, 2022.